 Following this monumental signing, the Minnesota Department of Health allowed its patients access to the state’s MMP.
 Henceforth, all patients holding a physician recommendation that stated their qualifying condition could now apply for a patient ID card and benefit from medical marijuana treatment.

 And the progress did not stop there.
 Minnesota’s marijuana laws received significant updates in 2020 as well.
-For example, the program’s list of approved medical conditions includes a variety of patient symptoms, from intractable pain to PTSD, to some of its more recent additions, sickle cell disease, and chronic motor disorder, which were added in August 2020.
+For example, the program’s list of approved medical conditions includes a variety of patient symptoms, from intractable pain to PTSD; to some of its more recent additions, sickle cell disease, and chronic motor disorder, which were added in August 2020.

-Guidelines For Registered MN Medical Cannabis Patients
+Guidelines for Registered MN Medical Cannabis Patients

 Once you have received your approval email, and have registered with the MMP database, you should head to a Cannabis Patient Center.
 When doing so, make sure you bring your appointment summary and a list of medications you currently use.
 The pharmacist will then review your account and recommend a specific dose and type of medical marijuana.
-Take note of the fact that patients enrolled in the Minnesota Medical Cannabis Program do not have the freedom to choose their own products.
+Take note of the fact that patients enrolled in the Minnesota Medical Cannabis Program do not have the freedom to choose their products.

-While obtaining a medical marijuana ID card in Minnesota involves an easy application process, coupled with a beneficial end result, your newly-earned patient status is as much a privilege as it is a responsibility.
+While obtaining a medical marijuana ID card in Minnesota involves an easy application process, coupled with a beneficial result, your newly-earned patient status is as much a privilege as it is a responsibility.
 Being an MN medical marijuana patient means that:

 - Your patient status provides you with access to a 90-day supply of marijuana.
 The recommending physician will determine the right quantity for your treatment.
 There is no legal reason for you to have any marijuana beyond that limit.

 - If your treatment includes hashish-based products OR any other type of marijuana concentrate, know that the regulations for unlawful use remain the same.
-The state of MN treats hash and concentrates as it treats marijuana – as a schedule I drug.
+The state of MN treats hash and concentrates as it treats marijuana – as a Schedule I drug.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any type of marijuana treatment.
-You have no legal excuse for possessing such an item, or, similar to cultivation, to be using it to create your own medication.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is NOT necessary for any type of marijuana treatment.
+You have no legal excuse for possessing such an item, or, similar to cultivation, to be using it to create your medication.

-Minnesota drug testing laws apply in relation to medical marijuana and employment law.
+Minnesota drug testing laws apply to medical marijuana and employment law.
 Legally speaking, Minnesota employers can engage in pre-employment drug testing only after giving the applicant a job offer.
 Moreover, as per MN drug testing policies, the applicant must receive written notice before being subject to a test of this nature.